Journey (2012 video game): Music

 In March 2022, on the game's tenth anniversary, Wintory released a re-arranged version of Journey's soundtrack for a full orchestra performed by the London Symphony Orchestra, the London Voice choir, and cellist Tina Guo.
 Titled Traveller: A Journey Symphony, Wintory re-imagined elements of the soundtrack to use a larger set of instruments and players and a greater number of vocalists, taking the number of performers from around 30 on the original soundtrack to around 130, while trying to stay true to the original compositions.
 The album was funded and co-produced by Wintory and Andrea Pessino, co-founder of video game developer Ready at Dawn, for whose games Wintory has composed.
 It was released as a digital album and on vinyl.
+On 1 August 2022 Excerpts from Traveller – A Journey Symphony, lasting 15 mins, was performed at the BBC Proms, Royal Albert Hall, London.

 Reception

 Journey received critical and commercial success worldwide.
 After its release, it became the fastest-selling game to date on PlayStation Store in both North America and Europe.
 At E3 2011, prior to release, the game won awards for best downloadable game from 1UP.com, GameSpy, and GameTrailers.
 After publication, the game was heavily honored at end of the year awards.
-At the 16th Annual D.I.C.E.
-Awards, formerly known as the Interactive Achievement Awards, Journey won eight awards, the most honors received of the night, which includes "Game of the Year", "Outstanding Innovation in Gaming", "Casual Game of the Year", "Outstanding Achievement in Game Direction", "Outstanding Achievement in Art Direction", "Outstanding Achievement in Online Gameplay", "Outstanding Achievement in Original Music Composition", and "Outstanding Achievement in Sound Design"; it was additionally nominated for "Downloadable Game of the Year", "Outstanding Achievement in Gameplay Engineering", and "Outstanding Achievement in Story".
 Journey was selected as the best game of the year by IGN and GameSpot, among others.
 Journey was an Interactive Narrative and Game + Play 2021 Peabody Award Winner.

 The soundtrack was nominated for the Best Score Soundtrack for Visual Media at the 2013 Grammy Awards, the first video game soundtrack to be nominated for that category, though it did not win.
 Additionally, the game won the award for best music and was nominated for the best graphics award from IGN, and was selected as the best PlayStation Network game by GameSpot.
 At the Spike Video Game Awards, Journey won awards as the best PlayStation 3 game, the best indie game, and the game with the best music, and was additionally nominated for game of the year, best downloadable game, best graphics, and best song in a game for "I Was Born For This".
 It received the 2013 Annie Award for video game animation.
 It won five awards at the 2013 British Academy of Film and Television Arts awards: Artistic Achievement, Audio Achievement, Game Design, Online Multiplayer, and Original Music, and was nominated for Best Game, Game Innovation and Story.
 In March 2013, it won six awards at the annual Game Developers Choice Awards: Best Audio, Best Game Design, Best Visual Arts, Best Downloadable Game, the Innovation Award, and Game of the Year.
+At the 16th Annual D.I.C.E.
+Awards, Journey won eight awards, the most honors received at the ceremony, which included "Game of the Year", "Outstanding Innovation in Gaming", "Casual Game of the Year", and outstanding achievement in "Game Direction", "Art Direction", "Online Gameplay", "Original Music Composition", and "Sound Design"; it was additionally nominated for "Downloadable Game of the Year", and outstanding achievement in "Gameplay Engineering" and "Story".